University of Ljubljana: Gallery

 The university operates an art gallery, open since 18 June 2012.

-Profile
+Academics

 The University of Ljubljana practices research in science and the arts, such as the humanities, social sciences, linguistics, arts, medicine, natural sciences and technology.

 The University of Ljubljana used to house the permanent seat of the International Association for Political Science Students (IAPSS), an international academic group consisting of 10,000 political science graduate and undergraduate students worldwide from 2004 to 2013.
 In March 2013 the Permanent Seat was relocated to Nijmegen (Netherlands).

-Prominent faculty and alumni
+The University of Ljubljana was ranked 601-650 in QS World University Rankings 2023.